Bachelor Nation Slams Arie Luyendyk Jr.'s Decision to Film Breakup With Becca Kufrin

 Bachelor Nation is not impressed with Arie Luyendyk Jr.

-On tonight's three-hour finale of The Bachelor, fans were left with a wide variety of emotions after the reality star chose to breakup with Becca Kufrin in front of cameras.
+On tonight's three-hour finale of The Bachelor, fans were left with a wide variety of emotions after the reality star chose to break up with Becca Kufrin in front of cameras.

 Some were left heartbroken for Becca who thought she was just meeting up with her new fiancé.
 But mostly, viewers felt outrage after Arie chose to catch his leading lady completely off guard—with camera crews included.